rlustemberg/node-deeplink/README.md

 ## Important
 This is a fork of node-deeplink ( https://github.com/mderazon/node-deeplink ).
 The original module has security issue due to its dependency on `html-inline`, which is no longer maintained.
 This module depends on `inline-source` instead.
 For the rest, its API has remained the same and can be used as drop in replacement for `node-deeplink`.
-As of this moment, the less critical development dependencies have not been updated.

 ## Notice regarding Apple's handling of url schemes.